 How is World Asthma Day celebrated?

-- Those who are suffering from Asthma are encouraged to write the Asthma Action Plan (AAP) like what medication and facility they want to take care of asthma disease.
+This year on May 3rd World Asthma Day is celebrated and May month is considered Asthma Awareness Month.
+To encourage people to take care of their asthma “National Asthma Education and Prevention Program (NAEPP)” is organized.
+Those who are suffering from Asthma are encouraged to write the Asthma Action Plan (AAP) like what medication and facility they want to take care of asthma disease.

 Some activities that are performed: